leomrtns/phylobarcode/README.md

 <sub>1.
 Quadram Institute Bioscience, Norwich Research Park, NR4 7UQ, UK</sub>

 ## Introduction
-**phylobarcode** is a tool for search and analysis of long operons with phylogenetic signal.
+**Phylobarcode** is a tool to search and analyse long operons with phylogenetic signal.

+It can search for potential long segments ('operons' or 'barcodes') which can serve as phylogenetic markers.
+It can then search for potential primers which can be used to amplify the operon.
+And it can be used to reconstruct the evolutionary history of the amplicons.

 ## Installation